Bayesian inference for partial orders from random linear extensions: power relations from 12th Century Royal Acta: Data registration and works by historians

-We extracted lists from the period of interest, including only lists with at least two bishops.
-We then removed any bishops from excluded dioceses, and any bishops who only appeared in a single list.
+The data display bishops with 31 distinct diocese names: Lincoln, Durham, Chester, Sherborne, Winchester, Chichester, Bayeux, Lisieux, Evreux, Sees, Avranches, Coutances, Exeter, London, Rochester, Worcester, Salisbury, Bath, Thetford, Wells, Le Mans, Hereford, Bangor, Ely, St Davids, Norwich, Carlisle, St Asaph, Tusculum, the Orkneys and Llandaff.
+We excluded the Bishop of Tusculum who appeared at the end of two long bishop-lists on the grounds that they they were not part of the group of interest (they would have been listed according to other criteria and in fact seem to have been regarded that way by the clerks as they were placed outside the group of bishops).
+We removed bishops who only appeared in a single list.
 Depending on the period $[t_1,t_2]$ of interest, this could reduce an included list from length two to one and removing that list could reduce the number of lists a bishop appeared in.
 We repeated this thinning to convergence.
-For the period $[1080,1155]$ this gave $371$ lists and $59$ distinct bishops in the dioceses of interest.
+For the period $[1080,1155]$ this removed $3$ lists of lengths 2, 2 and 3 so the number of lists went down from $374$ to $371$.
+In addition, six lists lost one bishop and one lost 3.
+It reduced the number of bishops from $81$ to $67$.
+The bishops of six dioceses, Sherborne, Wells, Le Mans, St Asaph, Tusculum and The Orkneys witnessed no lists in the final data set.